 Myra G. Orlen

-Courses Taught: Appellate Moot Court, Client Counseling & Negotiation, Interviewing/Counseling/Negotiation, Lawyering Skills, Legal Writing & Analysis, Negotiation, Mediation, and Arbitration, Persuasion in Legal Writing, Public Interest Externship,
+Courses Taught: Academic Success, Appellate Moot Court, Client Counseling & Negotiation, Interviewing/Counseling/Negotiation, Lawyering Skills, Legal Writing & Analysis, Negotiation, Mediation, and Arbitration, Persuasion in Legal Writing, Public Interest Externship

-After graduation from law school, Professor Orlen served as the Law Clerk for the Honorable Alexander O. Bryner, Chief Judge of the Alaska Court of Appeals, and later served as a clerk in the Superior Court of Massachusetts.
+After graduation from Northeastern University School of Law, Professor Orlen served as the Law Clerk for the Honorable Alexander O. Bryner, Chief Judge of the Alaska Court of Appeals, and later served as a clerk in the Superior Court of Massachusetts.
 After her clerkships, she worked as a Staff Attorney for the University of Massachusetts Student Legal Services Office in Amherst and as an Associate in a Northampton, MA, law firm.
 Professor Orlen has taught at Western New England law since 1995.
 She was Director of Academic Success Programs from 2011-2020.

-Professor Orlen has served as co-chair of the programming committee for the 2015 Conference of the Association of Academic Support Educators and as co-chair of the Awards Committee of the Legal Writing Institute (2016-2018).
+Professor Orlen was co-chair of the programming committee for the 2015 Conference of the Association of Academic Support Educators and co-chair of the Awards Committee of the Legal Writing Institute (2016-2018).
 Professor Orlen also served on the Academic Support Committee of the Legal Writing Institute (2018-2020).
 She has presented at various conferences focused on legal writing and law school academic support, including the 2016 Biennial Conference of the Legal Writing Institute and the 2017 annual conference of the Association of Academic Support Educators.

 Myra Orlen, Beyond the First Year: A Brief Look at Ways to Use Implicit Reasoning and Implicit Communication, THE SECOND DRAFT (The Legal Writing Institute), Fall 2009, at 11.
 Digital Commons

 Jeanne Kaiser & Myra Orlen, Using a Literary Case Study to Teach Lawyering Skills: How We Used Damages by Barry Werth in the First-Year Legal Writing Curriculum, 12 J. LEG.
-WRITING 59 (2006) (with Jeanne Kaiser).
+WRITING 59 (2006).
 SSRN Digital Commons Cited by